-Gasoline was a by product of diesel and was actually considered to be either a waste product or only marginally profitable.
+Gasoline was a by-product of diesel and was actually considered to be either a waste product or only marginally profitable.
 At one time its main use was as a lice treatment and grease remover.
-It wasn’t until a massive amount of “waste” gas that had been dumped into a river was accidentally ignited that the industry saw a potential for its use.
+It wasn’t until a massive amount of “waste” gas that had been dumped into a river was accidentally ignited that the industry saw the potential for its use.

 Chemical Makeup Of Gasoline

 While gasoline may have added ethanol, methyl tert-butyl ether, or other agents to increase octane ratings or reduce emissions, its main components are hydrocarbons.